csbull55/portfolio_site/README.md

 # Deployement

 I'll eventually update the site with actual information and polish it up to become a little more presentable.
-For now I accomplished my main goal of learning a web framework
+For now I accomplished my main goal of learning a web framework.

 </br>
 I might start to incorperate this framework as a front-end for some of the apps I'm building.
 Previously I was using the terminal as a way to interact and display info.